I don’t want to do this anymore…

 “Guilt is a totally useless emotion.
 It never makes anyone feel better, nor does it change a situation. ”

-Guilt is an emotion that is not useful to feel.
-It will keep you stuck in self judgement.
+Caregiving guilt is an emotion that is not useful to feel.
+It will keep you stuck in self-judgement.
 The more guilty you feel, the more you will be looking to the world to find some justification for how you feel and less likely you will be to allow the feeling, take responsibility for it, and then moving on.

 All emotions are like signals which help us to understand what is going on in our brain.
 When you feel guilt, don’t try to avoid it or stuff it down.
 Don’t ignore it.
 Instead, get curious and listen.
 What are you thinking to cause feelings of guilt?
 Are you telling yourself you “should” or “need to” do something or be something?
 Look at the four patterns above.
 Have you created one of those for yourself?
 If the answer is yes, then you’ve gained some awareness.